zzzprojects/EntityFramework-Extensions/docs/pages/api/options/use-log-dump.md

 ---

 ## Definition
-Gets or sets if all `log` related to database event should be stored in a `LogDump` properties.
+Gets or sets if all `log` related to database event should be stored in a `LogDump` property.

 {% include template-example.html %}
 {% highlight csharp %}